Policy analysis

+Another definition consider Policy analysis as a method employed in the administration of the state to empower civil servants, activists, etc. for identifying, analyzing and scrutinizing the available alternatives to execute the agenda of laws and elected officials.
+This makes Policy Analysis as both a process for public and the private sector.

 The areas of interest and the purpose of analysis determine what types of analysis are conducted.
 A combination of two kinds of policy analyses together with program evaluation is defined as policy studies.
 Policy analysis is frequently deployed in the public sector, but is equally applicable elsewhere, such as nonprofit organizations and non-governmental organizations.
 Policy analysis has its roots in systems analysis, an approach used by United States Secretary of Defense Robert McNamara in the 1960s.

 Approaches

 Various approaches to policy analysis exist.
 The analysis for policy (and analysis of policy) is the central approach in social science and educational policy studies.
 It is linked to two different traditions of policy analysis and research frameworks.
 The approach of analysis for policy refers to research conducted for actual policy development, often commissioned by policymakers inside the bureaucracy (e.g. civil servants) within which the policy is developed.
 Analysis of policy is more of an academic exercise, conducted by academic researchers, professors and think tank researchers, who are often seeking to understand why a particular policy was developed at a particular time and assess the effects, intended or otherwise, of that policy when it was implemented.

 There are three approaches that can be distinguished: the analysis-centric, the policy process, and the meta-policy approach.